dentarg/auth0-blog/_posts/2016-12-11-testing-react-applications-with-jest.markdown

 ```

 `moduleFileExtensions` specifies an array of file extensions your modules use.
 By default it includes `["js", "json", "jsx", "node"]` (if you require modules without specifying a file extension, Jest looks for these extensions) so we don't really need the setting in the above file as `js` and `jsx` are included.
-I thought to include it so you know that it is necessary if your project consists of files with other extensions e.g. if you are using TypeScript, then you would include `["js", "jsx", "json", "ts", "tsx"]`.
+I wanted to include it so you know that it is necessary if your project consists of files with other extensions e.g. if you are using TypeScript, then you would include `["js", "jsx", "json", "ts", "tsx"]`.

 In `moduleNameMapper`, we map different files to their respective aliases. `rootDir` is a special token that gets replaced by Jest with the root of the project.
 This is usually the folder where the `package.json` file is located, unless you specify a custom `rootDir` option in your configuration.